satvik-venkatesh/you-only-hear-once/README.md

 # you-only-hear-once

-This GitHub repository contains code associated with the paper titled "You Only Hear Once: A YOLO-like Algorithm for Audio Segmentation and Sound Event Detection" submitted to IEEE/ACM Transactions on Audio, Speech, and Language Processing. [[PDF](https://arxiv.org/abs/2109.00962)]
+This GitHub repository contains code associated with the paper titled "You Only Hear Once: A YOLO-like Algorithm for Audio Segmentation and Sound Event Detection". [[PDF](https://arxiv.org/abs/2109.00962)]

 If you use the YOHO algorithm, please cite our paper in which we introduce the model: